nadege000/flixter/README.md

 Things you may want to cover:

 * Ruby version
-ruby '2.5.3'
+-ruby '2.5.3'

 * System dependencies
-ruby
+-ruby

 * Configuration
-The Configuration repository contains all Quote contributions, it is a personal setting anyone can contribute threir quotes.

-* Database creation
+-The Configuration repository contains all Courses, lessons for the users to buy courses and take lessons.

-Table creation in our database:
+* Table creation in our database:
-  First generate a quote model, this will create a model and a migration file.
+  -First generate a quote model, this will create a model and a migration file.

-Features for the Application:
+* Features for the Application:
-  Hompage
+  -Hompage
     allows users to add a quote
-  About
+  -About
     informations about the author
-  Contribute
+  -Contribute
     it gives out form where users can add a quote.

 * How to run the test suite
-Install Rspec and run a full test suite to see the coverage of your application.
+-Install Rspec and run a full test suite to see the coverage of your application.

-Run 'bundle exec rspec' to see if there are syntax errors on your application.
+-Run 'bundle exec rspec' to see if there are syntax errors on your application.

-* Deployment instructions
-GitHub Deployment
+* GitHub Deployment
-  git add --all
+  $ git add --all
-  git commit -am "Fisrst commit" git push origin master
+  $ git commit -am "Fisrst commit"
+  $ git push origin master

-Heroku Deployment
+* Heroku Deployment
-  git push heroku master
+  $ git push heroku master

 * ...